The Science Behind OneTest for Longevity™

 - Utilizes the validated Dietary Inflammatory Index (DII™)

-- Captures long-term dietary patterns affecting inflammation
+- Captures dietary patterns affecting inflammation

 - Compensates for acute fluctuations in biomarker levels

-This combined approach enhances predictive power for chronic disease risk beyond either method alone, as DII reflects upstream behavioral patterns while laboratory values demonstrate downstream physiological effects.
+This combined approach enhances predictive power for chronic disease risk beyond either method alone, as DII reflects upstream behavioral patterns while laboratory values demonstrate downstream physiological effects

 The Dietary Inflammatory Index (DII™): Two Decades of Validation